 Controller scalability

-Customers can identify which Trident drivers support controller scalability at general availability and which drivers are available as a technical preview in Trident 26.02.
+Before you deploy, determine which Trident drivers support controller scalability at general availability and which drivers are available as a technical preview in Trident 26.06.
+This helps you make informed deployment decisions and manage risk.
+Controller scalability is disabled by default.

 Key concepts and definitions